rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 The usefulness of the built-in function `id()` is therefore limited.
-The function `id()` gives a representation of the identity of the object,
+Because the function `id()` gives a representation of the identity of the object
-*at the time that the function was called*.
+*at the time that the function was called*, you cannot reliably store this value and use it later to compare it with the result of another `id()` call.
+This is because,
+as I mentioned earlier,

-As stated earlier, the identity of an object can be reused after the object has been destroyed.
+the identity of an object can be reused after the object has been destroyed.
 This can happen even within one Python statement:

 	>>> id(object()), id(object())